Focus on the Fundamentals with the MEDDIC Sales Qualification Methodology

 The Power of Simplicity

-According to Jack Napoli, one of the reasons MEDDIC was such a success was the fact that the entire methodology could fit on the back of a cocktail napkin.
+According to Jack Napoli, one of the reasons MEDDIC was such a success was the fact that the entire sales methodology could fit on the back of a cocktail napkin.

 It was so lightweight and simple, sales reps had no problem integrating it into their daily lives.